The Lazy Boy

-The Lazy Boy (French - Le Petit Paresseux) is a 1755 oil-on-canvas painting by the French artist Jean-Baptiste Greuze, now in the Musée Fabre in Montpellier, to which it was left in 1837 by François-Xavier Fabre.
-It depicts a child that felt asleep while reading a book.
+The Lazy Boy (French - Le Petit Paresseux) is a 1755 oil on canvas painted by the French artist Jean-Baptiste Greuze.
+The painting is now in the Musée Fabre, in Montpellier, to which it was left in 1837 by François-Xavier Fabre.
+First exhibited at the Salon of 1755 at the Louvre in Paris, it depicts a child that felt asleep while reading a book.